bartol/bartol.dev/articles/52-client-side-search-with-fusejs/client-side-search-with-fusejs.md

 ```

 And that is now it.
 Everything should be working great.
 Don't forget to play with search and adjust search options!

+Whole component for reference can be found in this [gist](https://gist.github.com/bartol/bdf23c6f32f44e40a33e7f289e9daad2).